PervushinArtem/authorization-bitrix/README.md

 The advantage of this method:
 - the minimum degree of protection.
 Only the developer knows the password
-- The script stops working a minute after being uploaded to the site
+- the script stops working 60 seconds after uploading to the site
 - the script itself is deleted after authorization
-- the script will become useless after 60 seconds after uploading to the site
 - you can log in under any user, including the admin

 For authorization, you need to go in the browser to the script thrown into the root of the site - /auth-1.php?ADMIN=AUTORIZE111